 - 1. If the occupancy gap is due to factors other than Line 1's rent level (e.g. condition or location), the RCS appraiser must not make an adjustment.
 The RCS appraiser should adjust only if the occupancy gap is clearly due to the rent level used on Line 1.
 If the comparable's occupancy for the unit type being studied is significantly lower than the typical occupancy rate for that unit type, the RCS appraiser should adjust negatively to indicate that the rent is too high.
-If the comparable's occupancy for the unit typical occupancy for the unit typical occupancy for the RCS appraiser should adjust negatively to indicate that the rent is too high.
-If the comparable's occupancy for the unit type, the RCS appraiser should adjust negatively to appraiser should adjust negatively to indicate that the rent is too high.
-If the comparable's occupancy for the unit type, the RCS appraiser should make a positive adjustment. - 2.
+If the comparable's occupancy for the unit type being studied is significantly higher than the typical occupancy rate for that unit significantly higher than the typical occupancy rate for that unit type. - 2.
 If the property manager/other contact for a comparable is unwilling or unable to provide occupancy rates by unit type, the RCS appraiser should report overall occupancy for the comparable and note in the explanation for Line Item #4 that the occupancy rate is project-wide.
 If only overall occupancy is reported, an occupancy adjustment may be made only if the unit mix is such that the RCS appraiser can still conclude that the occupancy for the unit type is significantly different than market occupancy levels for that unit type.
 Example: If a project has 99 percent occupancy and 100 units (50 one-bedrooms, 50 two-bedrooms), it could still be concluded that the two-bedroom units being studied are at least 98 percent occupied.
 The RCS appraiser must explain how he/she arrived at that conclusion. - 3.
 The occupancy adjustment is subjective, and thus it is not expected to be frequently used.
 Often, unusually low occupancy may have other explanations.
 For example, a low occupancy project may still be in initial absorption, or may be re-absorbing after a renovation or other unusual event.
 Conversely, an unusually high occupancy rate may be due to factors such as a high proportion of long-term tenants at below-market rates or the presence of Section 8 voucher tenants, even if new rental transactions there are being done at market rates.
 The use of an occupancy adjustment should thus be reserved for the specific situation where management is marketing units consistently at unusually low or high rental rates over a sustained period of time as a matter of policy, with measurable impacts on project occupancy.

 Line 5.
-Effective Rent and Rent/ Sq.
+Effective Rent and Rent/Sq.
 Ft.
 The RCS appraiser must enter the sum of lines 2, 3, and 4.
 This yields an effective rent after age of the lease, occupancy, and rental concessions are taken into account.
-Excel based Rent Grids will automatically calculate the total rent.
+Excel-based Rent Comparability Grids will automatically calculate the total rent.
 After the RCS appraiser enters the unit size in Part C, the form will also display the effective rent per square foot.